 Everyone loves a luscious, chocolatey dessert, especially when it comes in bite-size form.
-Next time you’re craving a fudgy morsel to satisfy your sweet tooth, try this mini brownie bites recipe.
-These are a fun, tasty alternative to your traditional chocolate cupcake, and they’re easy to make.
+Next time you’re craving a fudgy morsel to satisfy your sweet tooth, try this homemade, mini brownie bites recipe.
+These are a fun, tasty alternative to your traditional chocolate brownie, and they’re easy to make (clocking in at less than 20 minutes)!

 With the melted dark chocolate mixed right into the batter, these fudgy brownie bites are everything you expect a brownie to be, in a mini snackable form!